You're desperate to become a cricketer.

-You know the numbers already; most people who play cricket never go on to even reach professional level.
+You know the raw facts already.
+Most people who play cricket never go on to even reach professional cricketer level.
 An even smaller number will ever reach international honours.
 You need to be a very good player to even get a chance.
 There are always more people wanting to play than there are places in professional Academies and on team rosters.
 Statistically you are fighting against the odds.

-You have passion and desire.
 You are prepared to do whatever it takes to reach the top.
 You are impervious to setbacks and you have youth on your side.
 With luck and squeezing out every ounce of talent you might just be able to join the cricketers who play professionally.Science has proven this is the cornerstone of success.

 More than one chance

-The truth is that one chance is not how you become a cricketer
+The truth is that "one chance" is not how you become a professional cricketer.